-G4S has engaged 471 registered suppliers from 5 countries with 99 per cent of the supplier spend from Australian suppliers.
-International suppliers predominately provide insurance and software.
+G4S has engaged 672 registered suppliers from four countries with 99.9 per cent of the supplier spend from Australian suppliers.
+All of the International suppliers G4S engaged provide software services.

-The key areas of direct procurement for G4S Australia's supply chain include health services, facilities management, catering, IT and Telecommunications as shown in the accompanying table.
+The key areas of direct procurement for G4S Australia's supply chain include health services, catering, facilities management, learning and development, and IT and Telecommunications as shown in the accompanying table.

-G4S Australia is contracted with its largest and critical suppliers on a long-term basis to ensure G4S Australia fulfils its obligations to serving its customers.
+G4S Australia is contracted with its largest and critical suppliers on a long-term basis to ensure G4S Australia fulfills its obligations to serving its customers.

 Supplier Category Spend %

-Health 36%
+Health 40%

-Facilities Management 13%

 Catering 12%

+Facilities Management 11%

+Learning and Development 7%

-IT and Telecommunications 6%
+IT and Telecommunications 5%

 Fleet 4%

-Subcontracted Security Services 3%

-Learning and Development 3%

-Professional Services 3%

 Utilities 2%

+Office Supplies / Uniforms / PPE 2%

 Prisoner Support Services 2%

-Human Resources 2%

-Office Supplies / Uniforms / PPE 2%
+Subcontracted Security Services 2%

-Insurance 2%
+Professional Services 2%

-Other 9%
+Other 10%

-^{} includes 13 lower-spend categories, such as: Property, Travel and Accommodation, Building Materials, Cleaning Services, Electronic Security Systems.
+^{} includes 15 lower-spend categories, such as: Travel and Accommodation, Human Resource Support, Building Materials, Cleaning Services, etc.